nygenome/SCANVIS/README.md

 `scn=SCANVIS.scan(SJ,gen)`

-If the user requires coverage-based PSI scores for novel exons (see paper for more details), then we recommend running **SCANVIS.scan** by supplying urls to the bam url and to the executable samtools likeso:
+If the user requires coverage-based PSI scores for novel exons (see paper for more details), then we recommend running **SCANVIS.scan** by supplying urls to the bamfile and executable samtools likeso:

 `scn=SCANVIS.scan(<SJ>,gen,<BAM>,<SAMTOOLS>)`